snakypy/dotctrl/README.md

 mkdir /Users/.dotfiles/linux; cd $_
 dotctrl init
 ```

-> TIP: You can create several subfolders with different Dotctrl repository.

 You can circumvent all of these commands above using the `--auto` option. **Dotctrl** will automatically create the base
 directory to store the data, however, you must have sudo permission.